Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Related work

 \section{Related work}

-\textbf{Visual Question Answering (VQA)} involves answering natural language questions by interpreting visual content~\cite{antol2015vqa,Naik_2023_ICCV,Li_2024_CVPR}.
+\textbf{Visual Question Answering (VQA)} is the task of responding to natural language queries by interpreting visual content~\cite{antol2015vqa,Naik_2023_ICCV,Li_2024_CVPR}.
 Recent approaches leverage vision-language models (VLMs) built on transformer architectures~\citep{fields2023vision, shi2024non, xiao2022video, lei2021less, cheng2023vindlu} alongside pre-trained language models~\citep{yang2022zero, yu2023self}.
-For instance, \citet{cho2021unifying} proposed a generative transformer for VQA that analyses visual elements in conjunction with textual questions.
-Many methods aim to improve generalisation capabilities by enhancing compositionality, which is essential for cognitive reasoning~\citep{keysers2019measuring, lake2017building}.
+For example, \citet{cho2021unifying} introduced a generative transformer model that integrates visual and textual modalities for VQA.
+Many approaches enhance generalization by leveraging compositionality—a cornerstone of cognitive reasoning~\citep{keysers2019measuring, lake2017building}.
 For instance, \citet{johnson2017clevr} explored the composition of visual attributes by creating a dataset designed for compositional reasoning, while \citet{whitehead2021separating} used contrastive learning to enhance compositionality, disentangling reasoning skills from visual concepts.
-Although these approaches make strides toward compositionality, the implicit decomposition may impact generalisation, and constructing effective contrastive samples remains complex.
+Despite these advances, implicit decomposition strategies can hinder generalization, and crafting effective contrastive samples remains challenging.